 There is a fourth level of activation, shimmering activations.
 Saccadic activations generate jumpy signals while more highly developed shimmering activations generate jumpy signals with multiple choices.
-For examples, saccadic activations are used to model saccadic eye movements.
-I suggest that a saccadic activation can model the "vestibular-optical reflex" or VOR.
+For example, saccadic activations are used to model saccadic eye movements.
+In anticipated designs, a saccadic activation models the "vestibular-optical reflex" or VOR.
 The VOR causes jerks of eye muscles that compensate for jerks of the head and that thereby keep a person's gaze fixed while the person is moving.
 A shimmering activation models the capacity of a person to look where he or she chooses, e.g., on the basis of memories of images.